litesync/react-native-litesync/README.md

 * iOS and Android supported via identical JavaScript API
 * SQL transactions
 * JavaScript interface via callbacks or Promises
-* Pre-populated SQLite database import from application bundle and sandbox (for dbs that do not use OctoDB)
+* Pre-populated SQLite database import from application bundle and sandbox (for dbs that do not use LiteSync)

 # Installation

 ```
 # using yarn
-yarn add react-native-octodb react-native-udp
+yarn add react-native-litesync react-native-udp

 # using npm
-npm install react-native-octodb react-native-udp
+npm install react-native-litesync react-native-udp
 ```

 Then run: